 MultiTip’s research agenda has been developed in close collaboration with the LV regional and national fisheries organizations, the industry, and NGOs during the preparatory phase of the project.
 Our work is organized in five work packages.We derive insights from qualitative and quantitative empirical studies (1), test causal relationships in controlled experimental studies (2) and field interventions (3), and finally combine these findings within a mathematical modelling approach (4).
 These work packages will be accompanied by a comprehensive communication strategy that ensures effective communication management and the dissemination of the results to the relevant stakeholders and the larger public.
 This full-cycle approach puts us in a position to present high internal and external validity of the project results to derive policy recommendations and ensure that stakeholders are involved in all relevant stages of the project

 The MultiTip team

-MultiTip consists of an interdisciplinary team of researchers that has received seed money from the German Federal Ministry of Education and Research (Bundesministeriums für Bildung und Forschung) to develop three-year research project in close collaboration with stakeholders at the local, regional, and international level.
-If successfully funded, the research phase takes off in June 2018.
+MultiTip consists of an interdisciplinary team of researchers that has received money from the German Federal Ministry of Education and Research (Bundesministeriums für Bildung und Forschung) to implement a three-year research project in LV in close collaboration with stakeholders at the local, regional, and international level.